junaid-mij/Practice-PHP/Module-11 JavaScript for laravel application Step -10/Assignment-11/Using JavaScript Function/READ_ME.txt

 6. Navigate to the directory where you saved the "multiplication-table.js" file.

-7. Type node multiplication-table.js and press Enter to execute the code.
+7. Type "node multiplication-table.js" and press Enter to execute the code.

 -->The output will display the multiplication tables for the input numbers specified in the test cases.